pavlovtech/WebReaper/README.md

 # ![image](https://user-images.githubusercontent.com/6662454/167391357-edb02ce2-a63c-439b-be9b-69b4b4796b1c.png) WebReaper

 Declarative high performance web scraper in C#.
-Easily crawl crawl any web site and parse the data, save structed result to a file, DB, etc.
+Easily crawl any web site and parse the data, save structed result to a file, DB, etc.

 :exclamation: This is work in progres!
 API is not stable and will change.